micado-eu/micado_development/README.md

 - **.env**: Environment variables file for Docker Compose.
 - **docker-compose.yaml**: Docker Compose configuration file.

+**ATTENTION**: The `setup_micado_repos.sh` script will clone the repositories from the master branch.
+If you want to clone a specific branch, you can modify the script accordingly or will have to clone the branches manually.

 ## Environment Variables

 The `.env` file contains environment variables used by Docker Compose.
-Below is an example of the `.env` file:
+Below is an **example** of the `.env` file, but this file will be created by cloning the repo so do not create it by hand:

 ```
 # .env file